Why Long Duration Energy Storage Must Scale 50x by 2050

 Scaling LDES to Meet Future Demand

-• Improve energy reliability and mitigate blackouts
+• Enhance energy reliability and prevent blackouts

-• Reduce dependence on fossil-fuel-powered backup systems
+• Decrease reliance on fossil-fuel-operated backup systems

 Overcoming Key Energy Storage Challenges